 Assemble the dish

-- When you assemble the dish you can use a korean dolsot bowl or a really good frying pan that can go in the oven
+- You can use a Korean dolsot bowl or a cast-iron frying pan when you assemble the dish.

 - Heat your oven to the maximum setting.
-Mine can go to 300°C (about 572°F), but just go as warm as possible..
+Mine can go to 300°C (about 572°F) but go as warm as possible.
 If you have a pizza stone or baking steel, add that to the oven, as it retains heat.
-If you use a dolsot bowl, warm it with the oven or it might crack
+If you use a dolsot bowl, warm it with the oven, or it might crack.

-- If you use a frying pan you can heat it with the oven or on the stove
+- If you use a frying pan, you can heat it in the oven or stove.

 - Take the bowl or frying pan out of the oven and put it on something that can withstand the heat.
 Turn the heat down to 260°C/500°F.

 - Put the bowl back in the oven and prepare until the eggs are just how you like them.
-I like a runny yolk.
+I want a runny yolk.
 It took about five minutes until mine was done.
-It’s very oven dependant, so just watch it every minute or so.
+It's very oven dependent, so watch it every minute or so.

-- Take out of the oven, pour in some soy sauce in and mix it with two forks
+- Take out of the oven, pour some soy sauce in and mix it with two forks.

-- Eat the dish while it is piping hot with extra toasted sesame seeds, kimchi and a good dollop of bibimbap sauce
+- Eat the dish while piping hot with extra toasted sesame seeds, kimchi, and a good dollop of bibimbap sauce.

 - I hope it tastes great!